ACTIV8-Developers/Purli/README.md

 =

 #### Fetching data using GET method and CURL handler
-Minimal example, Purli by default uses CURL handler if available otherwise fallback to socket.
+Minimal example, Purli by default uses CURL handler if available otherwise fallback to the socket.
 ```php
 try {
     $purli = (new \Purli\Purli())